kevinslin/h7b-dendron-netlify/vault/notes.tutorial.dendron.use-tags-in-dendron.md

 - can link tags together by adding links in their note's content

 Tags support press `Tab` to autocomplete `(intellisense)`, but tag notes must be created for autocomplete to work.
 To create a tag note, select the tag and use command `Dendron: Goto Note` (or `Ctrl+Enter`).

+## What kind of tag do I use?

+Some typical tags mentioned in a [discussion in Obsidian community](https://forum.obsidian.md/t/a-process-for-figuring-out-what-organizational-tags-i-need-in-my-vault/31221)